MooVC/MooVC/README.md

 ## Enhancements

+- Added a Ensure.ArgumentNotEmpty to simplify guard conditions where an enumerable must contain at least one element.
 - Added a Serialization.SerializationInfoEnumeratorExtensions.ToDictionary extension to produce a dictionary containing the elements stored within a SerializationInfo object.
 - Added a Serialization.SerializationInfoExtensions.ToDictionary extension to produce a dictionary containing the elements stored within a SerializationInfo object.